 This guy is bad news.

-Sure, it looks pretty enough, with its attractive speckled vibrant wings.
+Sure, the spotted lanternfly looks pretty enough, with its attractive speckled vibrant wings.

-But once this destructive insect arrives, it’ll start devouring crops, from orchards and vineyards full of fruit to valuable hardwood trees.
-Spotted lanternfly damage will be extensive, if the destruction in Pennsylvania is any indication.
+But this destructive invasive insect devours and destroys plants, from orchards and vineyards full of fruit to valuable hardwood trees.

 The speckled, four-winged insect is native to China, Vietnam and parts of India.

-It first appeared in the United States about three years ago, when a shipment of stone from Asia arrived in Pennsylvania with lanternfly eggs attached.
+It first appeared in the United States about a decade ago, when a shipment of stone from Asia arrived in Pennsylvania with lanternfly eggs aboard.

 2. You Might Have Its Favorite Tree